 - Outbreak of meningitis, norovirus, or other serious illness

 - Approaching forest fires or extreme weather conditions

 - Earthquake

-- Volcanic Hazards
+- Volcanic hazards

 - Gas leak

 - Shelter-in-place for any environment issue

 - Terrorist incident

 - Armed intruder

 - Bomb threat

 - Civil unrest or rioting

 - Explosion

-- Campus Fire
+- Campus fire

-Emergency notifications are triggered by a far broader range of potential threats than a Timely Warning.
-Emergency notification will be issued when there is any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees on the University of Puget Sound campus.
+Emergency Notifications are triggered by a far broader range of potential threats than a Timely Warning.
+An emergency notification will be issued when there is any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees on the University of Puget Sound campus.

-This could overlap and include a Clery crime, such as shooting.
-Still, it also covers offenses not reportable under Clery and non-criminal incidents, such as an outbreak of an infectious illness, an impending weather emergency, or a gas leak.
+This could overlap and include a Clery crime, such as a shooting.
+It also covers offenses not reportable under Clery and non-criminal incidents, such as an outbreak of an infectious illness, an impending weather emergency, or a gas leak.
 Notifications are to be issued without delay upon confirmation of the emergency by responsible authorities pre-identified by the institution in their annual Clery Act reports.